bstaber/Trilinos/README.md

-## Parallel three-dimensional finite element method in the context of mechanics of materials
+## TrilinosUQComp: Uncertainty quantification in computational mechanics

 ### Packages and libraries